sobirjon001/toDoList/README.md

-# Welcome to TO Do List Project
+# Welcome to To Do List Project

 you can see markdown syntax [here](https://github.com/marktext/marktext/blob/master/docs/MARKDOWN_SYNTAX.md)